 Defending California’s forests since 1989

-Forests Forever was founded in 1989 during the historic campaign to save the Headwaters ancient redwood forest in Humboldt County, California.
-Our efforts helped galvanize the broad-based public awareness and outcry that led to that and other forest victories across the state.
+Forests Forever was founded in 1989 during the historic campaign to save the Headwaters ancient redwood forest in Humboldt County California.
+Ten years later 7500 acres including several large virgin groves had been acquired as Headwaters Forest Reserve and can be visited today.
+Our efforts helped galvanize the broad-based public awareness and outcry that led to this and many other subsequent forest victories across the state.

-For more than 25 years we have been rallying Californians in defense of the state’s 17 million acres of woodland ecosystems and watersheds through year-round education, grassroots organizing, litigation, work in elections, and executive-branch and legislative advocacy.
+For almost 30 years we have been rallying Californians in defense of the state’s 17 million acres of woodland ecosystems and watersheds.
+We accomplish this through year-round education, grassroots organizing, litigation, work in elections, and executive-branch and legislative advocacy.

-Over the years Forests Forever and/or Forests Forever Foundation have been co-plaintiffs in successful litigation at the state and federal levels, sponsored legislation that was signed into law (for example, Assembly Bill 1504, authored by Assemblymember Nancy Skinner, which seeks to quantify how much CO2 is sequestered by California’s forests), published a book (“Forests Forever: Their Ecology, Restoration and Protection”) now on the shelves in almost 1000 libraries worldwide, and educated and activated thousands of California citizens in the cause of protecting their state’s forests.
+Over the years Forests Forever and/or Forests Forever Foundation have been co-plaintiffs in successful litigation at the state and federal levels, sponsored legislation that was signed into law (for example, Assembly Bill 1504, authored by Assemblymember Nancy Skinner, which requires timber harvest plans to quantify how much CO2 they release or store), published a book (“Forests Forever: Their Ecology, Restoration and Protection”) now on the shelves in over 800 libraries worldwide, and educated and activated thousands of California citizens on the plight and the need for protection of their state’s forests.

 Contributions to Forests Forever Foundation are tax-deductible.
-Contributions to Forests Forever, however, are not because it engages in grassroots lobbying and electoral activity.
+Contributions to Forests Forever are not deductible because it engages in grassroots lobbying and electoral activity.

 Thanks for your interest — and vital help — in our work!

 Our mission: To protect and enhance the forests and wildlife habitat of California through educational, legislative, and electoral activities.

 ©2014 Forests Forever.
 All Rights Reserved.